Generalized symmetry enriched criticality in (3+1)d: SU(N) adjoint QCD: SPT transition

 \subsection{Global symmetries}

-We proceed by describing the global symmetries of the theory, Eq.~\eqref{eq: su(n) adjoint qcd}.
+We proceed by describing the global symmetries of $SU(N)$ adjoint QCD, Eq.~\eqref{eq: su(n) adjoint qcd}.
 Since the fermionic matter is coupled to the gauge field in the adjoint representation, the $\mathbb{Z}_N$ electric one-form symmetry of the pure $SU(N)$ gauge theory is retained.
 The zero-form symmetry that will be important for us is

 where $\mathbb{Z}_2^T$ is time-reversal symmetry and $SO(N_f)$ is the global flavor symmetry\footnote{For $m\neq0$, the full flavor symmetry is $O(N_f)$.
 For odd $N_f$, this group factorizes to $O(N_f)=SO(N_f)\times \mathbb{Z}_2^F$ (it is a semidirect product for even $N_f$), but the $\mathbb{Z}^F_2$ factor is equivalent to fermion parity.
 As we discuss below, this symmetry is already included in time-reversal.} of the fermions at a generic mass $m$, acting as